Azure SQL Transparent Data Encryption with customer-managed key

 Key vault administrator can also enable logging of key vault audit events, so they can be audited later.

 When server is configured to use a TDE protector from AKV, the server sends the DEK of each TDE-enabled database to the key vault for encryption.
 Key vault returns the encrypted DEK, which is then stored in the user database.

 When needed, server sends protected DEK to the key vault for decryption.

 Auditors can use Azure Monitor to review key vault AuditEvent logs, if logging is enabled.

 It may take around 10 minutes for any permission changes to take effect for the key vault.
 This includes revoking access permissions to the TDE protector in AKV, and users within this time frame may still have access permissions.

 Key vault and SQL Database/managed instance must belong to the same Azure Active Directory tenant.
 Cross-tenant key vault and server interactions are not supported.
 To move resources afterwards, TDE with AKV will have to be reconfigured.
 Learn more about moving resources.

 Soft-delete feature must be enabled on the key vault, to protect from data loss accidental key (or key vault) deletion happens.
 Soft-deleted resources are retained for 90 days, unless recovered or purged by the customer in the meantime.
 The recover and purge actions have their own permissions associated in a key vault access policy.
-Soft-delete feature is off by default and can be enabled via PowerShell or CLI.
-It cannot be enabled via Azure portal.
+Soft-delete feature is off by default and can be enabled via PowerShell or the CLI.
+It cannot be enabled via the Azure portal.